YT Explorer

 Textual filters

-Textual filters can be defined in the text field at the top of the YT Explorer.
+Textual filters can be defined in the text field at the top of the ANALYZE Explorer.
 If a textual filter is set, the Explorer shows only artifacts (and the belonging links) with a name that conforms to that filter.
 Note that you need to hit enter in order to confirm your filter.
 Entering a blank (empty) text or a click on the rubber icon clears the filter.

 The Regexp checkbox controls whether the entered text works as a plain text filter or as a regular expression: